xarvatium/the-random-project/README.md

 - [x] Streamlined the Help command in order to ensure legibility
 - [x] Added a few developer-only commands
 - [x] Added a random song generator
-- [x] Add a r/all puller for only channels marked nsfw (with a possibility for ignoring nsfw posts in sfw channels)
+- [x] Add an r/all puller for only channels marked nsfw (with a possibility for ignoring nsfw posts in sfw channels)
 - [x] Add an Imgur feature that draws from galleries (nsfw feature in development)
 - [ ] Maybe add a random Urban Dictionary definition for channels marked nsfw(?)
 - [ ] Add automated testing to make error catching easier in beta